-The CUSP Practicum & Research Assistantship provides partial financial support for Scholars who wish to participate in an internship or research assistantship over the summer.
+The CUSP Internship & Research Assistantship grant provides partial financial support for Scholars who wish to participate in an internship or research assistantship over the summer.

 401 Lerner Hall

-* A to Z Workshop: For all Scholars applying for Summer Funding (MANDATORY ATTENDANCE)
+* A to Z Workshop #3: for all Scholars applying for Summer Funding (MANDATORY ATTENDANCE)

 IMPORTANT INFORMATION FOR STUDENTS PLANNING INTERNATIONAL TRAVEL